hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Network settings
 ================

- By default, network configuration stored on the NAND is used, while running Braiins OS+ from an SD card.
-This feature can be turned off, by following the steps bellow:
+By default, the network configuration stored on the NAND is used while running Braiins OS+ from an SD card.
+This feature can be turned off by following the steps bellow:

   * Mount the first FAT partition of the SD card
   * Open the file uEnv.txt and insert the following string (make sure there is only one string per line)